2012–2014 Romanian protests against shale gas: Reaction of authorities

 Former Environment Minister Sulfina Barbu accused the government of "lying" about shale gas.
 She said that protests in Bârlad on shale gas are "people's reaction to babbling and lies of USL Government".
 According to protesters, Liviu Dragnea and Victor Ponta provide misinformation about the risks of shale drilling, and the Environment Minister Rovana Plumb argues that environmental permits are not even required in order to start exploration.
 In a television broadcast, the Economy Minister Varujan Vosganian said that "the shale gas can not be exploited without huge risks".
 In another train of thoughts, Prime Minister Victor Ponta supports shale gas exploration, but in compliance with European and international standards for environmental protection.
 PNL senator for Brașov, Sebastian Grapa, called for the establishment of a parliamentary commission of inquiry about the effects of shale drilling, given that Prime Minister Victor Ponta said he would "beat" for the use of these resources.

-In the United States of America, the most important center for strategic studies in Washington, CSIS, released a report entitled "Hidden war against the exploitation of shale gas".
+In the United States, the most important center for strategic studies in Washington, CSIS, released a report entitled "Hidden war against the exploitation of shale gas".
 Americans' conclusion was that the Russians staged uprisings against shale gas and they would directly or indirectly finance the so-called environmental organizations that protest.
 The American report bears the signature of the most important U.S. energy analyst, Keith Smith.
 The report indicates that Romania is in the midst of a campaign of manipulation and diversion, with huge political and economic stakes.

 In several dozen communes in the Vaslui County, mayors and local councils have banned shale gas exploitation, arguing that it would harm the environment, or drinking water.
 The decisions approved by local councils and supported by resident population are considered out-of-scope (and thus not legally binding) by the Government.
 In this way, the communes were urged to revoke bans on shale gas exploitation.
 More than that, Vaslui County Prefecture brought to court 11 decisions made by local councils, that disagree with the exploitations.
 The Prefecture invokes an article of the Constitution, according to which deposits are owned by the state and local council approval is not required.
 In reply, mayors of the communes where derricks will be installed say they will not abandon the idea of banning the Canadian company's presence in the areas they lead.

 President Traian Băsescu also had a reaction on this issue.
 In a press conference in June 2013, he said that he supports the projects related to shale gas.
 Likewise, he said that shale gas exploitation is a matter of confidence from the Government.